 What is a Short Term Loan?

 A short term loan is a type of loan that is obtained to support a temporary personal or business capital need.
-As it is a type of credit, it involves a borrowed capital amount and interest that needs to be returned or paid back at a given due date, which is usually within a year from getting the loan.
+As it is a type of credit, it involves a borrowed capital amount and interest that needs to be paid by a given due date, which is usually within a year from getting the loan.

 A short term loan is a valuable option, especially for small businesses or start-ups that are not yet eligible for a credit line from a bank.
-The loan involves lower borrowed amounts, which start from $100 to as much as $100,000.
-Short term loans are suitable not only for businesses but also for individuals who find themselves in a temporary, sudden financial problem.
+The loan involves lower borrowed amounts, which may range from $100 to as much as $100,000.
+Short term loans are suitable not only for businesses but also for individuals who find themselves with a temporary, sudden financial problem.

 Characteristics of Short Term Loans

 Short term loans are called such because of how quickly the loan needs to be paid off.
-In most cases, it must be paid off within six months to a year and a half.
-Any loan for a longer loan term than that is considered medium term or long term.
+In most cases, it must be paid off within six months to a year – at most, 18 months.
+Any loan for a longer loan term than that is considered a medium term or long term loan.

-The longer term loans can last from just over a year to 25 years.
-Some short term loans don’t specify a payment schedule or specific due date.
+Long term loans can last from just over a year to 25 years.
+Some short term loans don’t specify a payment schedule or a specific due date.
 They simply allow the borrower to pay back the loan at their own pace.